Heritage Building Pathology | Professional Intensive Program

 How to compile and create the written report cover to cover.
 How to create a template to build your final report.
 Developing a service agreement with your client.

-Students will have access to all study materials, dedicated academic mentorship, and learning activities via an online learning platform (Live Zoom).
+Students will have access to all study materials, dedicated academic mentorship, and learning activities via an online learning platform.

 The Module Content Syllabus is broken down into structured study weeks to help students plan their time, with each week containing a mixture of reading, case studies, videos/recordings, and interactive activities to go through.

-Online live Zoom instruction once a week, usually on a weekend afternoon (4 hours), to accommodate students busy schedules.
-This live session is the core of this intensive led by Dr. Christopher Cooper, and must be attended in real time to provide opportunities to consolidate knowledge, ask questions, discuss topics and work through learning activities together.
+Online live Zoom instruction/Q&A seminars once a week, to accommodate students busy schedules.
+This live one-hour session is the core of this intensive led by Dr. Christopher Cooper, and must be attended in real time to provide opportunities to consolidate knowledge, ask questions, discuss topics and work through learning activities together.

 Building Pathology Learning Outcomes:

 This Professional Intensive is concerned with the pathology of buildings.
 It will develop the student interns’ ability to effectively diagnose and evaluate a range of commonly encountered building defects through a process of inspection, testing, survey and analysis.
 At the conclusion of this intensive the student intern will be tasked to create their own report as a final examination essay.